Motion-Aware Transformer for Multi-Object Tracking: Experiments

 \subsection{Dataset and Metrics}

-We evaluate our approach on three challenging benchmarks: DanceTrack~\citet{sun2022dancetrack}, SportsMOT~\citet{cui2023sportsmot}, and BDD100k~\citet{bdd100k}.
+We evaluate our approach on three challenging benchmarks: DanceTrack~\cite{sun2022dancetrack}, SportsMOT~\cite{cui2023sportsmot}, and BDD100k~\cite{bdd100k}.

 \textbf{DanceTrack} is a large-scale dataset specifically designed for multi-human tracking in dance scenarios.
 It is characterized by uniform appearances and diverse, complex motions, which make object association across frames highly challenging.
-The dataset contains 100 videos, divided into 40 training, 25 validation, and 35 test sequences, with an average video length of 52.9 seconds.
 Due to its challenging poses and association difficulty, DanceTrack has become one of the key benchmarks for evaluating end-to-end MOT methods.

 \textbf{SportsMOT} is a large-scale dataset densely annotated with every player on the court.
-It contains 240 videos with more than 150K frames across three sports categories, split into 45 training, 45 validation, and 150 test sequences.
 The dataset includes a wide variety of dynamic scenes with both moving players and camera motion.
 A key characteristic is that the test set is substantially larger than the training set, which we leverage to complement the limitations of DanceTrack in terms of scale and diversity.

-\textbf{BDD100k} is a large-scale driving video dataset consisting of 100K videos with 10 object categories.
-Its tracking subset includes 1,400 training, 200 validation, and 400 test videos covering 8 valid categories.
+\textbf{BDD100k} is a large-scale driving video dataset.
+Its tracking subset includes 1,400 training and 200 validation covering 8 valid categories.
 BDD100k is the largest and most challenging MOT dataset to date, with highly diverse scenarios in terms of object scales, weather conditions, and times of day.
 We employ this dataset to comprehensively evaluate the generalization ability of our method, particularly in multi-category settings.

-For evaluation, we primarily use the Higher Order Tracking Accuracy (HOTA) metric~\citet{luiten10higher}, which provides a balanced assessment of tracking by decomposing results into detection accuracy (DetA) and association accuracy (AssA).
+For evaluation, we primarily use the Higher Order Tracking Accuracy (HOTA) metric~\cite{luiten10higher}, which provides a balanced assessment of tracking by decomposing results into detection accuracy (DetA) and association accuracy (AssA).
 We additionally report the widely used MOTA and IDF1 metrics to give a broader view of detection and identification performance.
-For multi-category scenarios, we adopt Track Every Thing Accuracy (TETA)~\citet{li2022tracking}, which includes sub-metrics for localization accuracy (LocA) and association accuracy (AssocA).
+For multi-category scenarios, we adopt Track Every Thing Accuracy (TETA)~\cite{li2022tracking}, which includes sub-metrics for localization accuracy (LocA) and association accuracy (AssocA).
 TETA has been shown to provide a more reliable and comprehensive evaluation than traditional metrics, especially on large-scale multi-class datasets such as BDD100k.